nandu-1234567/blue-green-deployment/README.md

-Strapi Blue/Green Deployment on AWS – Process Guide
+Strapi Blue/Green Deployment on AWS

-This document outlines the end-to-end process for deploying a Strapi application on AWS using ECS Fargate, Application Load Balancer (ALB), and CodeDeploy Blue/Green deployments.
-The goal is to achieve zero-downtime deployments with automated rollback in case of failures.
+This repository contains the process and Terraform/AWS configuration for deploying a Strapi application on AWS using ECS Fargate, Application Load Balancer (ALB), and CodeDeploy with a Blue/Green deployment strategy.
+The setup ensures zero-downtime deployments with automated rollback in case of failures.

-1. Plan the Deployment Architecture
+Table of Contents

+Architecture Overview

+AWS Infrastructure Setup

+Blue/Green Deployment with CodeDeploy

+Security Configuration

+Deployment Workflow

+Post-Deployment Steps

+Benefits

+Architecture Overview

-Decide to use ECS Fargate to run containers without managing servers.
+ECS Fargate is used to run Strapi containers without managing servers.

-Deploy Strapi as a containerized application.

-Use an Application Load Balancer (ALB) to route traffic.
+Application Load Balancer (ALB) routes traffic to ECS tasks.

-Implement Blue/Green deployment strategy using CodeDeploy to avoid downtime.
+Blue/Green deployment strategy with CodeDeploy ensures zero downtime.

+Two target groups (Blue & Green) handle traffic routing during deployment.

-2. Set Up AWS Infrastructure
+AWS Infrastructure Setup
 VPC and Networking

 Create or use an existing VPC with subnets in multiple availability zones for high availability.